Controversies surrounding Silvio Berlusconi: Wiretaps and accusations of corruption

 In December 2007 the audio recording of a phone call between Berlusconi, then leader of the opposition parties, and Agostino Saccà (general director of RAI) were published by the magazine L'espresso and caused a scandal in several media.

 The wiretap was part of an investigation by the Public Prosecutor Office of Naples, where Berlusconi was investigated for corruption.

 In the phone call, Saccà expresses words of impassioned political support to Berlusconi and criticises the behaviour of Berlusconi's allies.
-Berlusconi urges Saccà to broadcast a telefilm series which was strongly advocated by his ally Umberto Bossi.
-Saccà laments that many people have spread rumours on this agreement causing problems to him.
+Berlusconi urges Saccà to broadcast a telefilm series which was advocated by his ally Umberto Bossi.
+Saccà laments that a number of people have spread rumours on this agreement causing problems to him.
 Then Berlusconi asks Saccà to find a job in RAI for a young woman explicitly telling him that this woman would serve as an asset in a secret exchange with a senator of the majority who would help him to cause Prodi, with his administration, to fall.
 After the publication of these wiretaps, Berlusconi has been accused by other politicians and by some journalists of political corruption through the exploitation of prostitution.
 Berlusconi said, in his own defence: "In the entertainment world everybody knows that, in certain situations in RAI TV you work only if you prostitute yourself or if you are leftist.
 I have intervened on behalf of some personalities who are not leftists and have been completely set apart by RAI TV."
 In the US State Department's 2011 Trafficking in Persons report authorized by Secretary of State Hillary Clinton, Mr. Berlusconi was explicitly named as a person involved in the "commercial sexual exploitation of a Moroccan child".